Stu Larsen – Vagabond

 There aren’t any real cracks or croaks until the beautifully subtle album closer I Will Wait No More.
 This final track puts in place the last pieces of Larsen’s story.
 As he croons softly “I’ve been waiting for my darling, but now I’ll wait no more”, Larsen begins to come to terms with the loneliness of his journey, and begins to embrace it.

-Vagabond was released on 15th July 2014, for further information or to order the album visit here.
+Vagabond was released on 15th July 2014.
+For further information or to order the album visit Stu Larsen’s website here.

 Watch the video for Thirteen Sad Farewells here: